Tateyama Kurobe Alpine Route, Toyama

 Advertising

-While spring is blooming in Tokyo with the city's parks looking beautiful in colourful wisteria and tulips, other parts of Japan are still covered in snow.
+While spring will soon be blooming in Tokyo, other parts of Japan are still covered in snow.
 One of the country's snowiest places is the Tateyama Kurobe Alpine Route, which connects Toyama and Nagano prefectures.
-It's so wintry here that the area's annual Yuki no Otani Festival (or Snow Corridor Festival) is taking place until June 25.
+It's so wintry here that the area's annual Yuki no Otani Festival (or Snow Corridor Festival) is taking place from April 15 to June 25.

 Snow Corridor